KareemGhorabb/School-Network-Infrastructure-Designing-Capstone-project/README.md

 The aim of this project is to provide a scalable, secure, and cost-effective network infrastructure for educational institutions, ensuring robust connectivity and network performance.

+## Attachments

+Attached to this Repo.
+1- eddx files itself
+2- The spreadsheet of devices' prices
 ---
 ## Contact info
 - **Email**: [Kareemhossam.weschool@gmail.com]